The old town of Al Ula is both historical and biblical.

 The houses are attached to one another.

 There are two storeys.
-The first floor was used to receive people and as a storage.
+The first floor was used to receive people and as storage.
 The second floor (which s totally destroyed by time) was used as the main living room.

 The green palm trees surrounded by the sandstone formations of mountains are stunning.